Logarithmic resolution via multi-weighted blow-ups: Examples and further remarks

-We first re-visit the hypothesis in Theorem~\ref{T:logarithmic-embedded-resolution} that ``$X$ is \emph{reduced and generically toroidal}''.
-We remark that: \begin{enumerate} \item The first condition can be discarded by applying the same procedure for $X_\red$ to $X$, and replacing $X_N$ in part (i) of Theorem~\ref{T:logarithmic-embedded-resolution} with $(X_N)_{\red}$. \item One however cannot do without the second condition, or else the final smooth stack $X_N$ is \emph{not} toroidal. \end{enumerate} In spite of (ii), a mindless iteration of Theorem~\ref{T:invariant-drops} yields the following in general:
+We first revisit the hypothesis in Theorem~\ref{T:logarithmic-embedded-resolution} that ``$X$ is reduced and generically toroidal''.
+We remark that: \begin{enumerate} \item the first condition can be discarded by applying the procedure for $X_\red$ to $X$, and replacing $X_N$ in part~\eqref{T:ler-1} of Theorem~\ref{T:logarithmic-embedded-resolution} with $(X_N)_{\red}$; \item one however cannot do without the second condition, or else the final smooth stack $X_N$ is not toroidal. \end{enumerate} In spite of \eqref{Rh-2}, a mindless iteration of Theorem~\ref{T:invariant-drops} yields the following in general.